nimiq/woocommerce-gateway-nimiq/README.md

 == Changelog ==

+= 2018.11.15 - version 1.10.0 =
+ * Add tracking details, such as carrier and tracking number, to "completed" emails (This should be moved to a separate plugin in the future, as this plugin should only be for the payment gateway.)

 = 2018.11.14 - version 1.9.2 =
  * Fix tx message not being displayed correctly in the Keyguard